keplerproject/wsapi/doc/us/index.md

 ## Status

-Current version is 1.5.
-It was developed for Lua 5.1.
+Current version is 1.6.
+It supports both Lua 5.1 and Lua 5.2.

 ## Download